 Hi, I'm Julia

-I am a postpartum doula, social worker and mum offering support to women in the postpartum period.
+I am an accredited social worker and mum offering support to women in the perinatal period.

 I believe every woman deserves an enjoyable and fulfilling postpartum period.

-I want you to feel heard, validated and supported as a newborn mother.
+I want you to feel heard, validated and supported as a mother.

 Why work with me

-Being a social worker means I have formal training and experience in mental health and wellbeing, advocacy, psychosocial assessment, and case management.
+Being a social worker means I have the formal training, qualifications and experience in perinatal and infant mental health and wellbeing, and infant sleep, to support your parenting journey.

 Centre of Perinatal Excellence.
 (2021).
 Postnatal Mental Health Conditions. https://www.cope.org.au/new-parents/postnatal-mental-health-conditions/.